 There are lots of EA Exam review courses out there from which you can choose.
-This is a crucial first step in your SEE exam preparations since this course will be guiding you throughout the entire study process and providing you with all the tested material.
+This is a crucial first step in your EA designation preparations since this course will be guiding you throughout the entire study process and providing you with all the tested material.
 You are going to need a course that works with your learning style and can adapt to your personal schedule.

 Think of an EA course like a future partner—you’re gonna have to go on some dates & feel each other out!
 Click To Tweet

 You can’t pass this exam alone and you will need a trusty review course by your side.
-You need an organized approach when studying for the exam and a review course will do just that.
-Once you’ve found a course that you like (some companies offer free trials for you to test out the course), you can get started with your study plan.
+You need an organized approach when studying for the exam and an exam prep review course will do just that.
+Once you’ve found some study materials that you like (some companies offer free trials for you to test out the course), you can get started with your study plan.

 Think of a review course like a future partner—you’re gonna have to go on some dates and feel each other out!

 Another great place to start (after you’ve decided on a review course), is with the EA exam itself.
 Obviously, you can’t see current parts of the exam, but you can check out previous exam questions to get a feel for what the real deal is going to be like.
 By seeing what is expected of you via the old Enrolled Agent exams, you will be able to prioritize your studying because you’ll know what’s expected to appear on the exam.

 Your review course should include a large bank of questions (usually created from these old tests) with which you can practice, but it doesn’t hurt to get as much real-exam practice as possible.
 The majority of the exam’s core content stays the same, especially for tax return preparation and client representation.